 The 12 inch Air Intake Vent with Curb Mount Flange is ideal for maintaining proper roof top ventilation.
 The PV-12-C6-CMF is 12 inches in diameter with a 6 inch tall collar.
 In other words, this vent has 6 inches of clearance between the base and the inner louvers.

-In addition, the 12 inch Pop Vent has 113 inches of Net Free Area (NFA) and a standard 16” x 16” curb mount flange.
+In addition, the 12 inch intake roof vent has 113 inches of Net Free Area (NFA) and a standard 16” x 16” curb mount flange.

-Because of the Curb Mount Flange, this vent can be a hatch to access the ductwork or attic below without damaging the roof.
+Because of the Curb Mount Flange, this vent can act as a hatch to access the ductwork or attic below without damaging the roof.
 To determine the number of vents you may need for proper attic ventilation, see our Vent Calculator.

 Additionally, the round design is aerodynamic to withstand wind speeds up to 200 mph.
 The 12 inch Pop Vent is great for residential roof applications because of its low profile.
 It can also be painted to match the color of the asphalt shingles.

 For any questions please see the frequently asked questions page.
 If you still have questions, email the sales team at [email protected] or call 845-565-7770